gnosis/dx-docs/source/interfaces.md

 The two graphical user interfaces are an ideal gateway for users to generate Magnolia: users need a compatible wallet (like Metamask or the Gnosis Safe for example) with some ETH or any traded ERC20 token to start trading.

 ## Seller interface
 The slow.trade team has a Mainnet interface available at [slow.trade](https://slow.trade/#/).
-A rinkeby version - to test - is available at [slow.trade/rinkeby](https://slow.trade/rinkeby/).
+A rinkeby version - to test - is also available at [slow.trade/rinkeby](https://slow.trade/rinkeby/).
 On slow.trade, the user is facilitated to take part as a seller, i.e. to deposit a token into an auction.
 The interface is extremely simple and a user can already take part by depositing at any point in time - the deposit gets automatically put into the next running auction.
 Slow.trade is - on purpose - kept simple, with little additional information.
 It is recommended for users that do not have a price perception: no strategy is needed to take part!
 Slow.trade is additionally useful for any user as it displays the Magnolia balance attached to a user’s address (which cannot be seen in the wallet as it is locked in a separate contract).